 I have learned that the Black Church is in no more danger of a social gospel than White Evangelical churches are of a nationalistic and individualistic gospel.

 If Evangelicalism saved the Church from the dangers of liberalism, the Black church tradition saved the Church from the snares of dead conservatism.

 So that’s it.
 Do the facts of my story make me a conscious racist motivated by the evils of White Supremacy?
 I don’t think so.
 Does it make me the inheritor of the evil cultural project and historic methodology of White Supremacy?
 Yes.
 This distinction is not hard to make.
 However, confessing it is painful.
 And doing something about all of this has been a challenge.
 But the Lord has blessed the work and the journey as he leads me higher up and higher in to a more thoughtful, loving life as his child.

 In part 2, I share how White Supremacy invaded my views on music.
 I also speak to why it is important for us to name and describe our cultural context when we address sins like racism and White Supremacy.

 **Note: I want to be quite clear about what I said above.
 I am extremely grateful for my seminary education, and I am thoroughly committed to the Reformed tradition they instilled in me.
+I’ve been very encouraged by how my seminary has made significant strides in this area in recent years; including bringing in much more diverse voices and offering many classes from different contextual voices.
 In fact, I would even say that my seminary education gave me the necessary tools to fully explore and learn from other traditions in a way that I do not think it was likely for me to get from other institutions.
 In no way do I think that my seminary institution was consciously motivated by the evils of White Supremacy.